 American Portfolios Financial Services, Inc. (“American Portfolios”) (CRD# 18487) has many different complaints filed by FINRA (Financial Industry Regulatory Authority), state regulatory organizations, and investors such as yourself.

 At the Law Offices of Robert Wayne Pearce, we have investigated American Portfolios, its regulatory and customer complaints, and have also represented investors with claims of fraud, negligence, and breach of fiduciary duty against this organization and its financial advisors.
+If you lost money at American Portfolios due to broker misconduct, unsuitable investments, or fraudulent practices, you have legal options to recover your losses.

 Can I Sue American Portfolios Financial Services, Inc.?